-The paper must be between 3000 and 5000 words, and can be written for the purpose of entering the competition or can be a paper previously written for academic purposes.
+The paper must be between 3000 and 5000 words, and can be written solely for the purpose of entering the competition or can be a paper previously written for academic purposes.
 Each competitor may only submit one paper.
-The subject is up to the competitor’s discretion as long as it covers an area of law.
-The paper should include footnotes, headings and a bibliography following the Australian Guide to Legal Citation 3 standard, all of which will not be included in the word limit.
+The subject of the paper is up to the competitor’s discretion as long as it covers the area of law.
+The paper should include footnotes, headings and a bibliography following the Australian Guide to Legal Citation 3 standard, all of which are not included in the word limit.
 Explanatory footnotes are permitted but these will be included in the word limit.

 Oral Presentation Guidelines

-Following the written paper submission, the competitor will be required to deliver a fifteen minute oral presentation, for which the paper must be the substantive basis.
+Following the written paper submission, the top 3 competitors will be required to deliver a fifteen minute oral presentation.
+The written paper must be the substantive basis of the oral presentation.
 After your presentation, the judge(s) will have ten minutes to question you on your paper.
-Equipment such as lecterns, whiteboards and computer projectors are available for competitors to use.
+Equipment, such as lecterns, whiteboards and PowerPoint projection devices, are available for competitors to use.